jhajek/Linux-text-book-part-1/Chapter-13/chapter-13.md

 1. In that directory create 2 sub-directories; `jammy64` and `almalinux9`
 1. `cd` to the bionic64 directory and issue this command: `vagrant init ubuntu/jammy64`
 1. Issue the command `vagrant up`
-1. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine - then `exit` the ssh session
+1. Upon successful boot, issue the command: `vagrant ssh` to connect to bionic64 virtual machine, then `exit` the ssh session
 1. Repeat the above steps in the centos7 directory and replace the init command in step 3 with: `vagrant init alamlinux/9`
 1. In each directory issue the command `vagrant halt` or `vagrant suspend` to power down the VMs